lucas-rosso/lucas-rosso.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a research assistant for Prof. Rodrigo Wagner at UAI.
+I am a research assistant for Profs.
+Andrés Drenik (UT Austin), Hassan Afrouzi (Columbia) and Rodrigo Wagner (UAI).
 I have a Master in Economics from Universidad de Chile.
 My fields of interest are macroeconomics, household finance and inequality.